pockii/HatchIt/docs/features.md

 - Happiness level decreases over time
 - If happiness level is 0, the in-game currency will decrease to 0
-- If happiness level is maximum, the pet transits to maximum happiness state and in-game currency increases
+- If happiness level is 100, the pet transits to maximum happiness state
+- If at least 100 happiness increase is accumulated, and in-game currency increases by 100.
   ![Maximum Happiness State](./gifs/max_happiness.gif "Maximum Happiness State")
   - When maximum happiness level is reached, a random pet from locked pet types is unlocked (_coming soon_)
 - Pet Interactivity (_coming soon_)